kannancloud001/BoardgameListingWebApp/README.md

   - Non-members only can see the boardgame lists and reviews
   - Users can add board games and write reviews
   - Managers can edit and delete the reviews
-- Deployed the application on AWS EC2
+- Deployed the application on Windows Virtual box virtual machine
 - JUnit test framework for unit testing
 - Spring MVC best practices to segregate views, controllers, and database packages
 - JDBC for database connectivity and interaction
 - CRUD (Create, Read, Update, Delete) operations for managing data in the database
 - Schema.sql file to customize the schema and input initial data
 - Thymeleaf Fragments to reduce redundancy of repeating HTML elements (head, footer, navigation)
+- Building Docker image as Multi stage for Reduce Image size
+- Soanrqube Analysis for Code Quality
+- Builded using Maven
+- Packaged using Docker and Pushed Nexus Docker Registry...
 ## How to Run

 1. Clone the repository